INSIGHTS AND UPDATES

-With most of the attention in healthcare provider marketing today focused in social media and other online activities, many marketers often overlook an effective low-cost marketing tool that’s readily available -- point-of-purchase advertising at your facilities.
+Most of the attention in healthcare provider marketing today is focused in social media and other online activities, and many marketers often overlook an effective low-cost marketing tool that’s readily available -- point-of-purchase advertising at your facilities.

 Every year, thousands of patients, often accompanied by family and friends, visit your office(s).
 It’s a captive audience as most find themselves in waiting areas with little to do.
 Why not use that opportunity to tell your story?